nateProjects/bookMaker/README.md

 # bookMaker
-A MarkDown to Book exporter

-Initially designed for producing simple (non-scientific) books from MarkDown text files
+Create books from MarkDown Notes using Typst

-It uses Pandoc or Typst where available to output PDF files.

-Note: It presumes you are storing your chapters in an MDBook structure.
+What bookMaker can do -

+It can transform MarkDown text documents into PDF books suitable for publishing.

+It is suitable for -

+Creating simple text books (fiction, biography, philosophy)

+(or converting markdown to Typst format for further typesetting)

+It is not (yet) suitable for -

+Scholarly or Scientific works that require citations or diagrams

+Using bookMaker

 ## Install

-clone or download the repository and move it to where you would like to run it from
+Clone or download the repository and move it to where you would like to run it from.

-./testSetup will create a MDBook filetree with some sample files
+Requirements: MacOS or Linux / Windows WSL

+To install - `./installUnix.sh`

+Windows - Please use Linux install under WSL or a VM and run the Linux installer

+## Setup

+Create a book template if one doesn't already exist -

+`./bookMaker -n BOOK-NAME`

+Configure your book details in BOOK-NAME/src/book.toml

 ## Usage

+Run bookMaker from the command line -

-`./bookMaker -book=DIR -out=OUTPUT -y`
+`./bookMaker -book=BOOK-NAME -out=OUTPUT -y`

-eg. `./bookMaker -book=book-name -out=docx -y`
+eg. `./bookMaker -book=BOOK-NAME -out=tp -y`

-... will take all the take all the MarkDown files in book-name/src, compile them together and output them as a single Word (DocX) file in book-name/book
+This will take all the take all the MarkDown files in book-name/src, compile them together and output them as a single PDF file in book-name/book

 ## Formats

+It supports converting multiple markdown text files into PDF / Typst -

+- headings
+- emphasis (italics) & strong (bold) text
+- underlines, strikethroughs, and highlights
+- quotes
+- footnotes
+- page breaks
+- comments
+- embedded {{Typst markup}}
+- page numbering
+- different page sizes
+- title page
+- table of contents

+Double curly quotes can be used {{ }} for embedded Typst code which are removed before compilation.
+So in theory anything that is possible in Typst can be created in your MarkDown documents.

+TODO - Check and fix

-* pdf - Portable Document Format
+* pdf - Portable Document Format - XXX
-* epub - eBook
+* epub - eBook - XXX
-* odt - LibreOffice
+* odt - LibreOffice - XXX
-* docx/word - Word
+* docx/word - Word - XXX
 * tp/typst PDF - Use Typst book config & compiler
-* md - Compile all MarkDown into a single file
+* md - Compile all MarkDown into a single file (default)

 * web/html - HyperText Web Document (not yet implemented)
 * lt/latex PDF - u=Use LaTex book config & compiler (not yet implemented)